top of page

 What should I tell my child about testing?

-time but keep it simple and developmentally appropriate.
-Most young children can be told that they will be working with someone on academic tasks, as well as puzzles and game-like tasks to understand how they
+Please give your child an explanation about the day of testing ahead of time but keep it simple and developmentally appropriate.
+Most children can be told that they will be working with someone on academic tasks and other activities to understand how they learn.
+It is important that they follow their typical routine (eating, sleeping, medication use) in preparation for test day.
+This helps us assess how they function normally.

 Do you prescribe medication?